Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 # Simulation Outline

+Hubly presenting the following, constructed with God's help outline:

 Simulation will consist of 3 parts:

 I.  Selection  screen with picking commanders of squad, platoon, company, battalion and regiment.
 Squad level is to be disabled.
 They should be represented by a frontal animated visual of the commanders, with the realistic animation the 4 platoon and up commanders and a still squad commander.
 Shown in reverse order in reverse order of the video fragment of WWII company commanders and distinguished private, duplicating the same feel: